pvini07BR/squarebox/README.md

 ## For controller/gamepad:

-**Warning: The current controller support implementation is very simple and might not work for your controller and/or operating system.
-There is also no virtual cursor to control with the gamepad yet, nor you can navigate through the UI with the gamepad.**
+**Warning: The current controller support implementation is very simple and has not been tested intensively.
+Your controller and/or operating system might not be supported.**

+UI:
-- Left stick to move.
+- Tilt the right stick to move the virtual cursor.
+- Press A on Xbox, Cross on PlayStation or B on Nintendo to interact with an UI element.
+- Press B on Xbox, Circle on PlayStation or A on Nintendo to go back to previous menu.

+Gameplay:
-- Right stick to move cursor (TODO)
+- Tilt the left stick to move.
-- Press A on Xbox, X on PlayStation or B on Nintendo to jump.
+- Press A on Xbox, Cross on PlayStation or B on Nintendo to jump.
 - Press Y on Xbox, Triangle on PlayStation or X on Nintendo to toggle flying mode.
 - Press the left stick to move faster, and press the right stick to move slower.
 - Press X on Xbox, Square on PlayStation or Y on Nintendo to open the creative menu.